JeffBosh/Ready-Or-Not-Internal/README.md

 The Nulvex internal module and Dumper-7 are embedded in Nulvex.exe.
 No loose DLL files are required.
 Settings and logs are stored in %LOCALAPPDATA%\Nulvex.

-Rebuild Nulvex after a Ready or Not update before loading it into the game.